-The divider consists of two 1000 megaohm sections that are connected between the anode and ground, and cathode and ground.
-Each section contains ten (10) 100 megaohm resistors connected in series.
-The geometry of the structure provides distributed capacitance that allows a frequency response of 100 kHz to be obtained by adjustment of the buffer amplifier compensation capacitor.
+The divider consists of two 1000-megohm sections that are connected between the anode and ground, and the cathode and ground.
+Each section contains five 200-megohm resistors connected in series.
+The geometry of the structure provides distributed capacitance that provides a frequency response of 100 kHz.